-Peeling Japanese Taro as work on empty mind
+Peeling Japanese Taro as working on empty mind

 Lately Hachi became uptight and her mind was messy, and felt like she was catching a cold so that she tried to sleep as much as she needed.